protocol/launchpad/content/en/resources/github-guide/index.md

 ![Issues Tab](issue-5.png)

 ### Part 2: Make a PR in the GUI
-If you want to take your changes to the next step, and make it as easy as the click of a button for repo maintainers to add a change that you suggest, you can fork the repo and make a PR.
+If you want to take your changes to the next step, you can fork the repo and make a Pull Request (PR).
+This will make it as easy as the click of a button for repo maintainers to add in your suggestions.

 ### Modify an Existing File